 Ok, so here we're are about halfway through.
 My chicken has cooked for 12 minutes under a lid and now I've flipped them over, very gently I might add.
 You don't want to tear the coating, so treat them with a gentle touch.

 Place the lid back over the skillet and continue frying on low for another 12 minutes.

 Now the 2nd round of 12 minutes is up and yes, your chicken is going to be a little on the soft/soggy side.
 To remedy this you're going to take the lid off and crank that burner back up to med/high and set your timer for 3 minutes.
-Then flip the chicken and let it fry for another 2 minutes at med/high.
+Then flip the chicken over and let it fry for another 2 minutes at med/high.
 This will crisp the coating back up to perfection as well as get it hot enough to sear the coating on your 2nd batch.

 At this point, congratulations, it's ready to devour!
 But if you're doing another batch place the first batch into a glass container, loosely cover with foil, and keep them in the warm oven until you're ready to eat.

 Ok, so let me just offer a bit of encouragement here.
 I know this seems like a lot of information to absorb, and maybe you're feeling overwhelmed and reluctant to try this out.
 But please don't be intimidated, just get in there and try it.
 Take it one step at a time and just practice practice practice.
 Even though I've given you all the help I know how to, you'll still have to get used to your own skillet, the settings on your stove, etc.